microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Chart.md

 ![Image showing threshold line explicit setting](../Images/ThresholdLineSettingsManual.png)

-You can alternatively link the Y value to a workbook parameter defined above the chart by inputing the parameter name wrapped in curley brackets (eg. {thresholdParam1}).
+Alternatively, you can link the Y value to a workbook parameter by inputting the parameter name wrapped in curley brackets (eg. {thresholdParam1}).

 ![Image showing charts with threshold line enabled](../Images/ThresholdLineSettingsParam.png)